16 Feb 15 Questions to Ask Your Wedding Photographer

 This is a more personal question that is important to ask.
 It’s crucial that your photographer is just as emotionally invested in your big day as you are, because if he/she isn’t passionate about what they’re doing, then they aren’t the right photographer for you.

-Always make sure there is a contract signed by both parties!
-This eliminates any potential confusion and clearly outlines the rights and protections of the client, and the photographer.
+Always make sure there is a formal agreement signed by both parties!
+This eliminates any potential confusion and clearly outlines the rights and protections of the couple, and the photographer.

 10) How long will it take me to receive my photos?